pm2-hive/pm2-hive.github.io/docs/features/deployment.md

 Permission denied (publickey).
 fatal: Could not read from remote repository.

-Please make sure you have the correct access rights and the repository exists.
+Please make sure you have the correct access rights and that the repository exists.

-  failed to clone
+**Failed to clone**

 Deploy failed
 ```
-...you may want to create an ssh config file.
-This is a sure fire way to ensure that the correct ssh keys are used for any given repository you're trying to clone.
+...you may want to create a ssh config file.
+This is a sure way to ensure that the correct ssh keys are used for any given repository you're trying to clone.
 See [this example](https://gist.github.com/Protosac/c3fb459b1a942f161f23556f61a67d66):

 ```
 # ~/.ssh/config